How to Write a Statement of Purpose in 2026

 2. Restating your CV

-Committees already have your transcript and CV.
+The committee already has your transcript and CV.
 The SOP is for interpretation, not repetition.
-Instead of “From 2023–2024 I worked as a research assistant,” write what you found, what you learned, and why it matters for your graduate work.
-Every sentence in the SOP should add something that is not in your other documents.
+Instead of "From 2023–2024 I worked as a research assistant," write what you found, what you learned, and why it matters for your graduate work.
+Every sentence should add something your other documents don't contain.

 3. Vague or clichéd language

-“Passionate”, “global citizen”, “unique perspective”, “world-class” — these phrases appear in 80% of SOPs and carry zero weight.
-Replace them with specifics.
-Not “I am passionate about public health” but “During the 2024 dengue outbreak in my city, I led a door-to-door survey of 400 households, which showed that 60% lacked access to the public health messaging distributed by the city.”
+"Passionate," "global citizen," "unique perspective," "world-class" — these appear in 80% of SOPs and carry zero weight.
+Replace every abstract self-assessment with a concrete event.
+Not "I am passionate about public health" but "During the 2024 dengue outbreak in my city, I led a door-to-door survey of 400 households and found that 60% had never received the public health messaging the city claimed to have distributed."
+Concrete beats abstract every time.

-If you have a low GPA semester or a gap year, you can address it briefly — one to two sentences.
-Do not write a paragraph about it.
-Do not be defensive.
-“A family illness in my second year affected my grades in one semester.
-I recovered to a 3.8 average in subsequent years” is enough.
+If you have a low-GPA semester or an unexplained gap year, address it briefly — one to two sentences only.
+Don't write a paragraph about it.
+Don't apologize.
+"A family illness in my second year affected my grades in one semester.
+I recovered to a 3.8 average in all subsequent years" is enough.
+Then move on.
 Never ask the committee to ignore a weakness; show what you did after it.

-Most strong SOPs go through 4–6 drafts.
-Give each draft at least 48 hours before revising.
-Ask one person who knows academic writing (a professor or former graduate student) and one person who does not (a friend) to read it.
-The professor catches content gaps; the non-specialist catches jargon and clarity issues.
-Start at least 8 weeks before the deadline.
+Strong SOPs go through 4–6 drafts over 6–8 weeks.
+Give each draft at least 48 hours before revising it.
+Get two readers: one person who knows academic writing (a professor or former graduate student) and one who doesn't (a smart friend outside your field).
+The professor catches content gaps.
+The non-specialist catches jargon and clarity failures.
+Both are necessary.

 Examples by Field